 If you have a little more time to enjoy the sun and stars and would like the convenience of tent or trailer camp sites, hot showers, lean-tos, or cabins, consider camping at Little River State Park, which is located on the opposite side of Waterbury Reservoir.
 Explore the early 1800s when about 50 families settled the area, leaving evidence of cemeteries, sawmills, town roads, and cellar holes that have withstood the test of time.
-Spend the day swimming, taking in the sun at the beach, fishing, or boating; nature programs, a museum, boat rentals, a ball field, hiking trails and play areas cater to every age and level of energy.
+Spend the day swimming, soaking in the sun at the beach, fishing, or boating; nature programs, a museum, boat rentals, a ball field, hiking trails and play areas cater to every age and level of energy.
 Pets are permitted at Little River.
 Before you go grab wraps and sandwiches to go at the Apple Core Luncheonette and Brew at Cold Hollow, or visit the Cabot Farmers’ Store for wine, beer, cheese and crackers.
 Want to grill?
 Stop in to one of Waterbury’s supermarkets and stock up on food to grill.

 Seeking thrills and chills in the water?
 Check out the Bolton Potholes, one of Vermont’s most preeminent swimming holes.
-These large, round, rock “bowls” are located on the Joiner Brook falls about six miles out of Waterbury, just a quarter mile up the road to the Bolton Valley Resort.
-Visit Maxi’s Restaurant for lunch on the way, stop in to the Route 2 Flea Market if it’s a weekend, and head to the Smiley School where you’ll find the best parking.
+These large, round, rock “bowls” are located on the Joiner Brook falls about six miles west of Waterbury.
+Head to the Smiley School where you’ll find parking.
 Water shoes are recommended for climbing on the rugged bank.
 Pack some beverages (glass bottles are prohibited) on a hot, sunny day, and don’t forget a trash bag to help contain and remove your rubbish.
-If you’d like to mix it up with some dry land adventure, fly through the canopy on the ropes course at the nearby Lodge at Bolton Valley Resort.
-Once you’re back on stable land, enjoy dinner at Bolton Valley’s James Moore Tavern.
+If you’d like to mix it up with some dry land adventure, fly through the canopy on the ropes course at the Bolton Valley Adventure Center.